Simply007/gatsby-preview-custom-element/README.md

 ## Usage

-If you want to use the Gatsby preview custom element in your project in Kentico Cloud, follow these steps:
+If you want to use the Gatsby preview custom element in your project in Kentico Kontent, follow these steps:

-* In Kentico Cloud open Content types tab
+* In Kentico Kontent open Content types tab
 * Open / create a content model to which you want to add the Gatsby preview custom element
 * Add **Custom element** content element
 * Open configuration of the content element